pankhuri123/hci/README.md

 ## Running the tests

-Open Chrome(not safari, does not work on safari) and type in http://localhost/translate/ContactFrom_v6/index.php
+Open any Browser and type in http://localhost/translate/ContactFrom_v6/index.php

 Click on the transalte button.